davidjguru/davidjguru.github.io/_posts/2019-9-27-Drupal-fast-tips-prefilling-fields-in-forms.md

 ### Inyecting services in Drupal 8
-But as we want to play a little with services for filling fields, we'll use the options that allow us to load from Drupal Console the different services by injection from the corresponding container, simply by doing this:
+But as we want to play a little with services for filling fields, we'll use the options that allow us to load from Drupal Console the different services -[Services and dependency injection in Drupal 8](https://www.drupal.org/docs/8/api/services-and-dependency-injection/services-and-dependency-injection-in-drupal-8)- by injection **from the corresponding Services container**, simply by doing this:

 ```bash
 drupal generate:form  \